-- Business Risk Management Policy and Procedure
+- Enterpise Risk Management Policy

-- Corporate Communications and Disclosure Policy
+- Corporate Communications and Continuous Disclosure Policy

-As set out in the Corporate Communications and Disclosure Policy, Sirtex is subject to certain legal and regulatory requirements regarding the public disclosure of information that could materially affect the Company or its business (Material Information).
+As set out in the Corporate Communications and Continuous Disclosure Policy, Sirtex is subject to certain legal and regulatory requirements regarding the public disclosure of information that could materially affect the Company or its business (Material Information).
 The Policy is designed to meet the Sirtex legal and regulatory obligations as a public company and to protect Sirtex and its directors, officers and employees by raising their awareness of the Sirtex approach to Corporate Communications, disclosure of Material Information and reporting.
 The Policy applies to Sirtex and all of its subsidiaries, both local and international, and to all directors, officers, and employees of Sirtex and any other individual authorised to speak on behalf of Sirtex.
 The CEO and Company Secretary are responsible for this procedure.